 - Applications are only accepted for fall term admission.
 Incomplete applications will not be reviewed.
 You must fulfill all application requirements, including payment of the application fee, before your application is considered complete.
 Any inquires about the application fee should be directed to the Graduate School.

-- Upload transcripts from all post-secondary institutions attended into Apply Yourself.
+- Transcripts from all post-secondary institutions attended.